alifelham/Predicting-Life-Satisfaction-Using-Machine-Learning/README.md

 ```
 Navigate through the Jupyter Notebook interface in your browser to open the notebook.

+### How to run
+- To use a custom dataset similar to the SHILD dataset, upload it in the same folder as then ipynb file.
+- There are several models included in the ipynb file itself, the user can choose to run any of them for testing purposes.
+- After uploading our pretrained model our obtained results can be reproduced.

 ## Dataset
+* SHILD (Survey of Health Impairment and Living Conditions in Denmark):
 Get the dataset from **[here](https://doi.org/10.5061/dryad.qd2nj)**

 ### License of the Dataset